zjsunzone/gradle/subprojects/docs/src/docs/release/notes.md

 When connecting to an HTTP build cache backend via [HttpBuildCache](dsl/org.gradle.caching.http.HttpBuildCache.html), Gradle does not follow redirects any more, and treats them as errors instead.
 Getting a redirect from the build cache backend is mostly a configuration error (e.g. using an http url instead of https), and has negative effects on performance.

+### Incubating `Depend` task removed

+TBD - removed `Depend` task, this capability has been merged into the compile tasks.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.